Proposed Int. No. 852-A

-By Council Members Mark-Viverito, Brewer, Chin, Dromm, Ferreras, James, Koppell, Koslowitz, Lander, Lappin, Levin, Recchia, Van Bramer, Williams, Barron, Rodriguez, Nelson, Foster, Garodnick, Rose, Jackson, Arroyo, Eugene, Crowley, Vann, Palma, Mendez, Koo, Cabrera, King and Gonzalez
+By Council Member Mark-Viverito, Brewer, Chin, Dromm, Ferreras, James, Koppell, Koslowitz, Lander, Lappin, Levin, Recchia, Van Bramer, Williams, Barron, Rodriguez, Nelson, Garodnick, Rose, Jackson, Arroyo, Eugene, Crowley, Vann, Palma, Mendez, Koo, Cabrera, King and Gonzalez

 A Local Law to amend the administrative code of the city of New York, in relation to licensing car washes.